 Fleas and ticks are introduced to properties by wild animals.
 Once on your property, they remain until a new host passes by that they can attach themselves to and feed.
-Unfortunately, the new host could be you, your kids, or pets.
+Unfortunately, the new host could be you, your kids, or your pets.

 Raccoons, squirrels, deer, skunks, rabbits, and foxes commonly bring fleas and ticks onto properties.
 Fleas are frequently introduced into homes on the clothing of people or in the fur of pets.
 They can also be brought inside on used furniture or rugs that are infested with their eggs or larvae.

 Ticks typically don’t survive indoors, and they don’t usually become a huge problem inside homes.
-However, they can successfully live and breed on residential properties, and may become a nuisance and a danger for families and pets.
+However, they can successfully live and breed on residential properties and may become a nuisance and a danger for families and pets.

 Where will I find fleas and ticks?

-Ticks live outside in tall grasses, dense vegetation, in ditches, along ponds and fence lines, or on the edges of woods.
-Ticks attach themselves to host as the host passes by the area that ticks are in.
+Ticks live outside in tall grasses, dense vegetation, in ditches, along with ponds and fence lines, or on the edges of woods.
+Ticks attach themselves to a host as the host passes by the area that ticks are in.

 How do I get rid of fleas and ticks?